 These vegan Balsamic Roasted Brussels Sprouts with Walnuts make the perfect fall side dish.
 Add them to the Thanksgiving table too

-It’s been a gorgeous fall.
-In addition to the great weather and beautiful foliage, I’m loving the return of cool season vegetables.
+Fall brings in new vegetable options.
+In addition to the great weather and beautiful foliage, I’m loving the return of cool-season vegetables.
 Brussels sprouts are one of my favorites – especially baby Brussels sprouts.
-Over the past few weeks, I’ve tasted them in many ways: fried, glazed, roasted and sautéed with apples.Easy Balsamic Roasted Brussels Sprouts w/ Walnuts! #recipeClick To Tweet

 One of my favorite preparations was at Ecco restaurant here in Atlanta.
 As I went in for a second helping of their Brussels sprouts with hazelnuts, I analyzed the recipe.
 In my attempt to reverse engineer it, I tasted balsamic vinegar, a hint of sweetness, olive oil and maybe garlic.
 That was enough to try it at home.
 Here’s my take…